Addressing Finite-Horizon MDPs via Low-Rank Tensor Value Approximation: Preliminaries

-We begin by introducing some notation.
+We start by outlining the notation and reviewing the basics of tensor rank decompositions.
 Vectors are denoted by bold lowercase symbols $\bbq$, matrices by bold uppercase $\bbQ$, and tensors by underlined bold uppercase $\tenbQ$.
 Scalar indices, $i$, are used for single-dimensional indexing, while boldface column vectors, $\bbi = (i_1, \dots, i_D)$, are used for $D$-dimensional indexing.
 Vectors are indexed as $\bbq(i)$, matrices as $\bbQ(\bbi)=\bbQ(i_1, i_2)$ for a two-dimensional index, and tensors as $\tenbQ(\bbi)=\tenbQ(i_1, \hdots, i_D)$ for $D$-dimensional indices.
-The colon operator is used for the collection of elements, where $\bbq(:)$ represents all elements of a vector, and $\bbQ(i, :)$ denotes $i$-th row of a matrix.
+The colon operator is used for element collection, where $\bbq(:)$ represents all elements of a vector, and $\bbQ(i, :)$ denotes $i$-th row of a matrix.
 For a 3-dimensional tensor, $\tenbQ(i, :, :)$ represents the matrix slice at the $i$-th index of the first dimension.
 For higher-order tensors, similar conventions apply.

 For the purposes of this paper, we briefly review the basics of tensor algebra.
 Formally, a tensor $\tenbQ \in \reals^{N_1 \times \hdots \times N_D}$ is a $D$-dimensional array indexed by $\bbi = (i_1, \hdots, i_D)$, where $i_d \in \{1, \hdots, N_d\}$.
 The dimensions of a tensor are also referred to as modes.
 Unlike matrices, tensors have multiple definitions of rank.
 Here, we focus on the PARAFAC rank, widely used for parsimonious data representations.
 Specifically, the PARAFAC rank is the smallest number of rank-1 tensors that, when added to each other, recover the original tensor~\cite{kolda2009tensor, sidiropoulos2017tensor}.
 A tensor $\tenbZ$ is rank-1 if it can be expressed as the outer product of $D$ vectors, $\tenbZ = \bbz_1 \circledcirc \hdots \circledcirc \bbz_D$, which implies $\tenbZ(\bbi) = \prod_{d=1}^D \bbz_d(i_d)$.
 A tensor $\tenbQ$ has rank $K$ if it can be decomposed as $\tenbQ = \sum_{k=1}^K \bbq_1^k \circledcirc \hdots \circledcirc \bbq_D^k$.
 The PARAFAC decomposition~\cite{bro1997parafac} identifies the vectors (factors) $\{\bbq_d^k\}_{k=1}^{K}$ for $d\!=\!1,..., D$, typically collected into matrices $\bbQ_d = [\bbq_d^1,..., \bbq_d^K]$, and is denoted as $\tenbQ =$ $[[\bbQ_1, ..., \bbQ_D]]$.
 Using the entry-wise definition of the outer product, the $\bbi\!=\!(i_1, ..., i_D)$ entry of a rank-$K$ tensor is given by